 An allergen may be inhaled, swallowed, touched, or injected.
 Once an allergen is in your body, an allergic reaction may begin within seconds or minutes.
 Milder allergies may not cause noticeable symptoms for several hours.
 The most common allergens include foods, medications, insect stings, insect bites, plants, and chemicals.
 An allergist is a doctor who specializes in diagnosing and treating allergies.
 They can help determine your specific allergy issues.

-An anaphylactic response begins quickly after you come into contact with the allergen.
+An anaphylactic response begins quickly after you come into contact with an allergen.
 Your body releases a lot of chemicals that are intended to combat the allergen.
 These chemicals set off a chain reaction of symptoms.
+Symptoms may begin in seconds or minutes, or a delayed response may occur.
 These initial symptoms include:

 - chest tightness or discomfort